GNARC0TICS/GoatedVipsgg/memory-bank/activeContext.md

 ## Current Work Focus

-- **Enhancing User Experience**: Implementing new features to improve navigation, profile access, and account linking.
+- **Fixing API Integration Issues**: Resolving 404 errors with wager race and leaderboard components to ensure data loads properly for all visitors.
+- **Enhancing Error Handling**: Implementing robust error handling and fallback mechanisms throughout the application.
+- **Deployment Configuration**: Fixing Replit deployment issues to ensure proper port forwarding.
 - **Updating Documentation**: Reflecting recent changes in the Memory Bank for consistent project knowledge.

 ## Recent Changes

-- **Admin Login System**: Admins are now redirected directly to the admin panel upon successful login, with all functionalities working seamlessly.
-- **User Profiles Setup**: Every player in the database has an associated user profile that is accessible and visually appealing.
-- **Search Functionality**: Added a search icon to the front-end header, allowing users to search for others by username.
-- **QuickProfile Enhancements**: The `QuickProfile` component now includes a button linking to the user's full profile page, ensuring seamless navigation.
-- **User Registration & Verification**: Implemented email verification during registration to confirm user accounts.
-- **Linking Profiles to Goated Usernames**: Users can link their profiles to their Goated.com accounts by submitting their UID.
-Upon verification, their stats are instantly updated.
+- **API Token Update**: Updated the expired API token with a new valid token to restore API connectivity.
+- **Enhanced Error Handling**: Improved error handling in the leaderboard cache utility to better handle API failures and use fallback data.
+- **Frontend Component Improvements**: Updated LeaderboardTable and WagerRacePosition components to display user-friendly error messages.
+- **Replit Deployment Fix**: Configured port forwarding in the .replit file to properly map port 5001 to external port 443.
+- **Timeout Handling**: Added request timeouts to prevent hanging API requests and improve user experience.
+- **Fallback Mechanisms**: Implemented fallback data structures to ensure components render even when API calls fail.

 ## Next Steps

-- **Testing and Quality Assurance**: Conduct thorough testing to ensure all new features work seamlessly.
+- **Testing and Quality Assurance**: Conduct thorough testing to ensure all components load data properly.
-- **Deployment Preparation**: Update documentation and prepare the application for deployment following `PRODUCTION.md`.
-- **Monitoring and Feedback**: Post-deployment, monitor the platform for any issues and gather user feedback for future improvements.
+- **Monitoring and Feedback**: Monitor the platform for any additional API issues or error handling improvements.
+- **Performance Optimization**: Consider implementing additional caching mechanisms to reduce API calls and improve performance.

 ## Active Decisions and Considerations